 Even though the FTSE 100 is used most by traders, it doesn't give an overall picture of the UK's economic health.
 The FTSE250 is the index used to gauge this as it also contains a small percentage of internationally focused companies.

 UK100 Historical data

 Most of the companies included in this index are recognised as global companies.
 Several of the world's largest mining companies are listed in London, so it is known as the stock index most heavily weighted toward resource prices.

 Well-known companies in the index include Barclays, BP, BHP, GlaxoSmithKline, Tesco and Rolls-Royce Holdings.
 The Royal Dutch is an example of a company that has preserved its place on the index over many years, despite an international oil price crisis.

 The UK100 has risen from below 4,000 during the Global Financial Crisis to over 7,500 in less than 10 years.
 It has been more volatile than other Indices; this is due to the uncertainty that has been derived from Brexit and political instability.

 How to trade UK100 with Eightcap?

-With Eightcap you only need one trading account to trade CFDs on the UK100 index and other asset classes around the world.
-In addition, Eightcap offers clients the MetaTrader 4 and 5 platforms, widely regarded the most advanced trading platforms in the world.
-Signing up is easy and in just a few minutes you will be ready to start your trading journey.
+With Eightcap you only need one trading account to trade CFDs on the UK100 index and other asset classes.
+Eightcap offers clients the MetaTrader 4 and 5 platforms, widely regarded as the most advanced trading platforms in the world.
+Signing up is easy, and in just a few minutes, you will be ready to start your trading journey.